tjd1234/decaboard/python/decaboard_new/README.md

-# Decaboard+: Introduction to Shader Programming
+# Decaboard: Introduction to Shader-style Programming

 ## Introduction

-**Shader programming** is a style of programming where you write a single function and then apply single function to each pixel in an image.
+**Shader-style programming** is a style of programming where you write a single function and then apply single function to each pixel in an image.
 Decaboard is
 similar: you write one function called `set_square` that is then applied to each cell on a 10 by 10 grid.
 You can control the squares color, position, size, angle, and so on.
-While it does not use an actul GPU shader, it shows the kinds of programming puzzles that arise when doing shader programming.
+While it does not use an actual GPU shader, it shows the kinds of programming puzzles that arise when doing shader programming.

 Here's an example ([intro_example.py](intro_example.py)) that draws slowly